sindresorhus/sindresorhus.github.com/_apps/folder-peek.md

 Press the <kbd>Option</kbd> key while viewing an image or video to reveal a “Copy Dimensions” button.

+#### How can I change the sort order for a subfolder?

+Press the <kbd>Option</kbd> key while viewing a subfolder to reveal more actions, including a sort order setting.

 #### How can I have a menu bar folder with my most recent screenshots?

 Make a folder to hold the screenshots and add it to the app.
 Open the Screenshot app, click “Options”, then “Other Location”, and choose the folder you just made.
 In Folder Peek, open the folder config, and change the sort order to “Date Created” and set “Max Items” to something like 20.